jordw/heftydb/README.md

 1. Be as fast and memory efficient as is feasible on the JVM.
 2. Provide a stable base on which to build new and interesting distributed storage systems.
-3. Provide detailed metrics about what is going on at every level of the stack, from the top-level API down to disk IO.
+3. Provide detailed metrics about what is going on at every level of the stack.
 3. Have clean, understandable code that others with no database background can easily understand.

 ##Features